Takeo Yoshikawa: Return to Japan and later life

 Yoshikawa continued to work for naval intelligence during the remainder of the war.
 When the war ended and Japan was occupied by U.S. forces, he went into hiding (disguised as a Buddhist monk) for fear of being prosecuted for his role in the Pearl Harbor attack.
 He returned to his wife (whom he had married shortly after his return from the U.S.) when the occupation ended.

 Yoshikawa never received official recognition of his services during the war.
 In 1955, he opened a candy business but it failed as word spread of his role in the war.
 The locals blamed Yoshikawa for the war.
 "They even blamed me for the atomic bomb," he declared in one interview.
 Penniless and jobless, he was supported by his wife for the rest of his life via her position selling insurance.
 "My wife alone shows me great respect," said the old former spy.
 "Every day she bows to me.
 She knows I am a man of history."
 He died in a nursing home.

 Over the years, the mysterious spies of Pearl Harbor were always mentioned in passing in history books.
 While the Yoshikawa case was used to retroactively justify the decision to intern Japanese Americans, he claimed that he distrusted the Japanese-American community and that it was loyal to America over Japan.

+In 1963 Yoshikawa authored an account of his life and especially his intelligence work on Oahu in 1941.
+In 2020 his memoir was translated into English.